takahashikzn/indolently/README.md

 Installation
 =================

+Just type <code>ant [RET]</code> at project root.

-After just typing <code>ant</code> on project root, you can find jar file at ./target/indolently.jar
+A moment later, you will find a jar file at ./target/indolently.jar

 How to use